 In accordance with Disaster Preparedness, Response, and Disaster Recovery Requirements for Community Providers, 04-102, the provider must develop a Continuity of Operations Plan (COOP) that addresses disaster preparedness, response, and recovery.
 At the time of disaster plan implementation, the providers should contact the State Office, in particular the Autism Project Coordinator and Autism and Crisis Services Manager, as well as the related Regional Field Office.
-The provider should refer to the DBHDD Provider Manual for Community Developmental Disability Providers for additional instructions.
+The provider should refer to this manual for additional instructions.